-604.1.3 ATHLETE REPRESENTATIVES
+6.2.1 ATHLETE REPRESENTATIVES

 Four (4) Athlete Representatives shall be elected, two each year, for a two- year term, or until their respective successors are elected.
-At the time of election, the Athlete Representative must (a) be an Athlete Member in good standing, (b) be at least sixteen (16) years of age or at least a sophomore in high school, (c) be currently competing, or have competed during the three (3) immediately preceding years, in the program of swimming conducted by Hawaiian Swimming or another LSC and (d) have his or her place of permanent residence reside in the Territory and expect to reside therein throughout at least the first half of the term (other than periods of enrollment in an institution of higher education).
-The election of the Athlete Representatives shall be conducted annually during Hawaiian Swimming’s Long Course Age Group Swimming Championship, or other regularly scheduled meet designated by the Board of Directors.
+At the time of election, the Athlete Representative must (a) be an athlete member in good standing, (b) be at least sixteen (16) years of age or at least a sophomore in high school, (c) be currently competing, or have competed during the three (3) immediately preceding years, in the program of swimming conducted by HISI or another LSC and (d) have his or her place of permanent residence reside in the Territory and expect to reside therein throughout at least the first half of the term (other than periods of enrollment in an institution of higher education).

-604.1.3.1 Elections Process for Athlete Representatives
+6.2.1.1.Elections Process for Athlete Representatives

-The election process for the Athlete Representatives shall be conducted in a manner consistent with Section 606.2.1 in the Bylaws, except that only Athlete members in good standing are eligible to vote for the Athlete Representatives.
+Only Athlete members in good standing are eligible to vote for the Athlete Representatives.
+The balloting shall take place via electronic vote in conjunction with the HISI Long Course State Championships, or failing that, at a time and in a manner designated by the Board of Directors.
+At least twenty (20) days’ written notice of the election shall be given to all clubs.
+The two athletes who receive the most votes of the ballots cast and counted for the respective office through this process shall be elected.
 The Senior Athlete Representatives will conduct the elections and all ballots shall be returned to the Senior Athlete Representatives in order to be counted at the designated meeting for the elections.
 Only Athlete Members who are present at the designated meeting will be eligible to vote in case of a tie in the balloting.
-The two athletes who receive the most votes of the ballots cast and counted for the respective office through this process shall be elected.

 .2 coach representative(s)